honeycombio/gha-buildevents/README.md

 The step to start the workflow's trace should run first (before other jobs too).
 You do not need to start the trace in subsequent jobs.

 The output is important.
-This is the parent trace ID and will be used by the LAST job to connect all other traces.
+This is the `trace-start` timestamp and will be used by the LAST job to ensure the duration of the full trace is correct.

 Add the **new** **LAST JOB**